 “It felt like there was just so much opportunity,” he says.
-“One of the challenges that I laid out was that the organisation had outsourced a lot of its IT.
+“One of the challenges I laid out was that the organisation had outsourced a lot of its IT.
 It didn’t really have a technology function and it didn’t have a chief technology officer [CTO] who sits across that function deciding what the strategy is, what the guardrails are, and how its partners should deliver for the organisation.”

 The decision was made that Nationwide needed a CTO – and Bailey and Delooze then spent six months trying to hire one.
 They went through a first batch of about 30 interviews and didn’t find a suitable candidate.
 That was followed by a second batch of interviews, and the result was the same – no CTO.

-Bailey confided that the key problem was that none of the candidates was as good a fit as Delooze himself.
+Bailey confided that the key problem was that none of the candidates were as good a fit as Delooze himself.
 That caused him to take a step back and think about how a permanent shift from consultancy to a blue-chip enterprise might work.